mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * You don’t need to show empathy, you need to enable your business!
  * Be proactive, be curious
  * Don’t accept mediocrity in business process
+ * Programming is understanding and translating into a software specific language.
+The software proves our understanding.

 ### Collaborate on viable solutions rather than looking for requirements